Magneto-optical trap of a Group III atom: Abstract

 \section{Abstract}

 We realize the first magneto-optical trap of an atom in main group III of the Periodic Table.
 Our atom of choice (indium) does not have a transition out of its ground state suitable for laser cooling; therefore, laser cooling is performed on the $\ket{5P_{3/2},F=6} \rightarrow \ket{5D_{5/2},F=7}$ transition, where $\ket{5P_{3/2},F=6}$ is a long-lived metastable state.
 Optimization of our trap parameters results in atoms numbers as large as $5\times10^8$ atoms with temperatures of order 1 mK.
 Additionally, through trap decay measurements, we infer a one-body trap lifetime of $12.3\ \unit{s}$.
 This lifetime is consistent with background gas collisions and indicates that our repumpers have closed all leakage pathways.
 We also infer a two-body loss rate of $1.6\times 10^{-11}\ \unit{cm^3/s}$, which is comparable to those measured in alkali atoms.
-The techniques demonstrated in this work can be straightforwardly applied to other group III atoms, and our results pave the way for realizing quantum degenerate gases of these particles.
+The techniques demonstrated in this Letter can be straightforwardly applied to other group-\uppercase\expandafter{\romannumeral3} atoms, and our results pave the way for realizing quantum degenerate gases of these particles.

 The magneto-optical trap (MOT) is the workhorse of ultracold physics.
 This technique has enabled the realization of quantum degenerate gases \cite{Schr2021}, quantum simulators \cite{gross2017,Scholl2021,Ebadi2021}, exotic quantum matter \cite{moses2017}, neutral atom quantum processors \cite{Levine2019,Henriet2020,Kaufman2021,Graham2022}, record-accurate atomic clocks \cite{Ludlow2015}, and precise tests of Standard Model extensions \cite{safronova2018}.
-Despite the remarkable progress in ultracold physics over the past few decades, most ultracold experiments have been based on alkalis, alkaline earths, and a small number of lanthanide atoms \cite{Schr2021}.
+Despite the remarkable progress in ultracold physics over the past few decades, most ultracold experiments have been based on alkali metals, alkaline-earth metals, and a small number of lanthanide atoms \cite{Schr2021}.
 However, the majority of the Periodic Table remains unexplored in the ultracold regime.